moisesejimenezg/highway_driving/README.md

 The maneuvers to be generated are mainly defined by a target lane and a target velocity.
 Lanes are represented by the Lane struct which allows from rapid conversion between LaneId and lateral displacement (d), and viceversa.

+### The World

 The LaneId enum describes the three drivable lanes
 ```C++
 enum class LaneId
 {